threeport/threeport/README.md

 <img src="docs/dev/img/threeport-logo-green.jpg">

-Threeport is a software delivery platform.

-Threeport delivers applications into remote runtime environments.
+Threeport is an application platform and platform engineering framework.

+An application platform is a system that is used to deliver software to its runtime environment.
 Once an application has been built, Threeport is used to deploy and manage it over time.

+Platform engineering is the discipline that builds and delivers application platforms to the teams that use them.

-Threeport consists of two primary components:
+The Threeport project consists of two primary components:
-1. A functional core system for application delivery.
+1. Threeport Core: The foundation of a completed application platform.
-2. A software development kit to add custom modules to the core system.
+2. Threeport SDK: A software development kit to add custom modules to the core system.

 ## Threeport Core

-The Threeport core is a software delivery control plane.
-You can install the core system and immediately start delivering applications to your runtime environments.
+The Threeport Core is a software delivery control plane.
+You can install the core system and immediately start delivering workloads to your runtime environments.

 <img src="docs/docs/img/ThreeportStack.png">